Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Abstract

 \section{Abstract}

-In online experimentation, trigger-dilute analysis is an approach to obtain more precise estimates of intent-to-treat (ITT) effects when the intervention is only exposed, or "triggered", for a small subset of the population.
-Trigger-dilute analysis cannot be used for estimation when triggering is only partially observed.
-In this paper, we propose an unbiased ITT estimator with reduced variance for cases where triggering status is only observed in the treatment group.
+In online experiments where the intervention is only exposed, or ``triggered'', for a small subset of the population, it is critical to use variance reduction techniques to estimate treatment effects with sufficient precision to inform business decisions.
+Trigger-dilute analysis is often used in these situations, and reduces the sampling variance of overall intent-to-treat (ITT) effects by an order of magnitude equal to the inverse of the triggering rate; for example, a triggering rate of $5\%$ corresponds to roughly a $20x$ reduction in variance.
+To apply trigger-dilute analysis, one needs to know experimental subjects' triggering counterfactual statuses, i.e., the counterfactual behavior of subjects under both treatment and control conditions.
+In this paper, we propose an unbiased ITT estimator with reduced variance applicable for experiments where the triggering counterfactual status is only observed in the treatment group.
 Our method is based on the efficiency augmentation idea of CUPED and draws upon identification frameworks from the principal stratification and instrumental variables literature.
-The unbiasedness of our estimation approach relies on a testable assumption that an augmentation term used for covariate adjustment equals zero in expectation.
-When this augmentation term fails a mean-zero test, we show how our estimator can incorporate in-experiment observations to reduce the augmentation's bias, by sacrificing the amount of variance reduced.
-This provides an explicit knob to trade off bias with variance.
-We demonstrate through simulations that our estimator can remain unbiased and achieve precision improvements as good as if triggering status were fully observed, and in some cases outperforms trigger-dilute analysis.
+The unbiasedness of our estimation approach relies on a testable assumption that the augmentation term used for covariate adjustment equals zero in expectation.
+Unlike traditional covariate adjustment or principal score modeling approaches, our estimator can incorporate both \emph{pre-experiment} and \emph{in-experiment} observations.
+We demonstrate through a real-world experiment and simulations that our estimator can remain unbiased and achieve precision improvements as large as if triggering status were fully observed, and in some cases can even outperform trigger-dilute analysis.